NixonGarciaRamirez/Proyecto_Para_Starup/README.md

     • schedule: Indicates the time of day in which the person performs the mentioned activities.
 It can be categorized into different time slots such as morning, afternoon, night, etc.
     • biorhythm: Describes the physical, emotional or intellectual state of a person at a given time.
 It can be based on biorhythm cycles that measure variations in these aspects over time.
-    • educational_level: Level of education achieved by the person.
+    • **educational_level**: Level of education achieved by the person.
 It can include categories such as primary, secondary, university, postgraduate, etc.
     • reading: Indicates whether the person has the habit of reading and how often they do so.
 It could be categorized into options such as never, occasionally, frequently, daily, etc.
     • animation: The person's preference for watching animated films or series.
 It can indicate whether they like it and how often they consume this type of content.
     • cinema: The person's preference for going to the cinema or watching films in general.
 It can reflect the frequency with which they do this activity.